nhsconnect/gpconnect/pages/appointments/appointments_use_case_search_for_free_slots.md

 The Provider system SHALL return an error if:

 - the `timePeriod` is for more than a two week period.
-- the Provider system isn't responsible for maintaining the organisation's appointment book.

 Provider systems SHALL return an [OperationOutcome](https://www.hl7.org/fhir/DSTU2/operationoutcome.html) resource that provides additional detail when one or more data fields are corrupt or a specific business rule/constraint is breached.